-LaVondia Bryant-Square is gifted with talented professionals and volunteers who are well equipped to bring projects to fruition.
-LaVondia Bryant-Square, the Artistic Director and Founder, possesses a background as a professional dancer and choreographer, in addition to her long-term administrative experience.
+LaVondia B. Smith is gifted with talented professionals and volunteers who are well equipped to bring projects to fruition.
+As the Artistic Director and Founder, she possesses a background in professional dance and choreography, along with experience as a long-term administrator.
 She began her extensive theatrical and dance training at a young age.
 She was taught West African and modern dance with renowned instructors; Al Perryman, Charles Moore, Alvin Ailey American Dance Company, African & Caribbean Dance studies directorship of King Sundiata Keite of the Omowale Afrikan Dancers and Cultural Society based in Detroit, MI and Atlanta, GA with Fa’Neye Fa’, Uhuru Dancers, Inc., and Giwayen Mata.
 She also received the Fellow Ship grant from the State Council on the Arts to attend the Kankouran West African Dance conference in Washington, D.C Yousouff Koumbassa.
 She was granted the Individual Grant through the Cultural Arts Alliance of the Medici Society Mr. & Mrs. Richard Ireland Pigford.
 In September 2007 she was granted the Individual Grant through the Cultural Arts Alliance of the Medici Society Mr. & Mrs. Richard Ireland Pigford.
 She has served in dual roles as executive and artistic directors at Nathifa Dance Company and Outreach for over 23 years.

 Dennis Harris:-local percussionist in Congo and Dejembe drumming for over 30 years.
 Dennis Harris better known as Ajamu started drumming at a young age, his journey as a drummer started with instructors such as master drummer Harold “Atu” Murray, a local and nationally known artist who lived and studied drumming in Ghana, members of the Birmingham African Dance Coalition, Sundiata Keita, the artistic director of the Omawale African Cultural Society of Detroit, Michigan,Talladega College Dance Company, Umdabu South African Dance Company, ScupltureEssence Donna Edward Todd and he is also one of the lead drummers for NDC